Dominant and Fully Diminished Scale Shapes for Guitar

-The fully diminished scale is built by alternating whole and half steps, while the dominant diminished scale alternates half and whole steps.
+Fully diminished alternates whole and half steps, while dominant diminished alternates half and whole steps.

 Whole Half Diminished Scale – Dim7 Chords

-This scale is used to solo over Dim7 chords, and DimMaj7 chords if you ever have the occasion to see that chord in a song.
+This scale is used to solo over Dim7 chords, and DimMaj7 chords if you have the occasion to see that chord in a song.

 R 2 b3 4 b5 #5 6 7